Suryakant-Bharti/Important-Java-Concepts/_moreReadMe/input_output/README.md

 Though internally FileReader uses FileInputStream and FileWriter uses FileOutputStream but here the major difference is that FileReader reads two bytes at a time and FileWriter writes two bytes at a time.

+## Why there are Byte and Character Streams

+A stream is a way of sequentially accessing a file.
+A byte stream access the file byte by byte.
+A byte stream is suitable for any kind of file, however not quite appropriate for text files.
+For example, if the file is using a unicode encoding and a character is represented with two bytes, the byte stream will treat these separately and you will need to do the conversion yourself.

+A character stream will read a file character by character.
+A character stream needs to be given the file's encoding in order to work properly.

 ## Standard Streams

 All the programming languages provide support for standard I/O where the user's program can take input from a keyboard and then produce an output on the computer screen.
 Java provides the following three standard streams